metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 This instruction is similar to the **Transfer SOL** instruction from the SPL System program except that it transfers all the SOL from the source account to the destination account.

 This can be useful when we want to drain an account from all of its lamports whilst using this account to pay for the transaction.
-Without this instruction, we would need to fetch the balance of the account to drain and subtrack an estimation of the transaction fee — which can be tricky to estimate when using priorization fees.
+Without this instruction, we would need to fetch the balance of the account to drain and subtract an estimation of the transaction fee — which can be tricky to estimate when using prioritization fees.

 {% dialect-switcher title="Transfer all SOL" %}
 {% dialect title="JavaScript" id="js" %}